byuccl/spydrnet-tmr/docs/simpleCounter/yosys_f4pga/index.rst

    1. This example was designed using a BASYS 3 board.
 If a different FPGA is being used the simpleCounter.xdc and the new_constraints.txt file will need to be modified accordingly.
    2. Make sure all of the files are in the same location.
 If not the path to the file will need to be specified in the Makefile
    3. If getting errors with common.mk make sure that all of the indents are tabs and not spaces.
-   4. Downloading the bitstream can be done in the same command **make download -C .**
-   5. Make sure that the corrected conda env is activated

 .. |simpleCounter.sv| replace::
    :download:`simpleCounter.sv <simpleCounter.sv>`